ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

 * * *

-Some important picture shows that when take out sex column, the accuracy will drop to 0.69+-0.05.
+Some important picture shows that when taking out the sex column, the accuracy will drop to 0.69+-0.05.
-Also,Without Age column, model will drop the accuracy to 0.61 on even train or test set.
+Also, Without Age column, the model will drop the accuracy to 0.61 on even train or test set.
-<br>On the opposite, as you can see that without other column except for age or sex, the perfomance will not drop a lot .
+<br>On the opposite, as you can see that without other columns except for age or sex, the performance will not drop a lot.

 #### 5.When the feature is categorical with more than three categories, we often transform the categories into one-hot vectors.
 Should we perform the same process to the feature of ticket class?
 Please show your explanations and illustrations in the report.

 #### ANS=
 I think ticket class just have three class(little) and will not affect performance when we encode them to one-hot vectors because the ticket class will have a natural order relationship.
-Unlike three color; assume we have Blue, Gree, Red, three color. if it be a attribute for data, we need to encode them to number.
-If we just use integer to represent them (exp:blue=1,red=2, green=3), it will get a natural order on integer representation, but actually they didn't have a order relationship, so we will use one-hot vector to encode them.Turn Back to ticket class, they have a natural order on themselves, so they should just consider to encode into integer representation.But did one-hot encoding perform better ?To answer this question, I do a experiment that encode pclass to one-hot vector.Result shows below.
-As the picture shown, the performance didn't affect more by encode pclass into one-hot vector.
+Unlike three colors; assume we have Blue, Gree, Red, three colors. if it is an attribute for data, we need to encode them to a number.
+If we just use an integer to represent them (exp:blue=1,red=2, green=3), it will get a natural order on integer representation, but actually, they didn't have an order relationship, so we will use a one-hot vector to encode them.Turn Back to ticket class, they have a natural order on themselves, so they should just consider encoding into integer representation.
+But did one-hot encoding perform better?To answer this question, I do an experiment that encodes pclass to one-hot vector.Result shows below.
+As the picture showed, the performance didn't affect more by encode pclass into a one-hot vector.

 <p align="left">
   <img width=50%  src="pclass_onehot_train_loss.png">